 Kasich is the quintessential Fox News candidate, having used a perch at the network to profitably stay in the public eye between runs for public office.
 He joined Fox in 2001 after serving nine terms in Congress and left in 2009 to run for Ohio governor.
 He was a frequent presence on the network as a guest host for The O'Reilly Factor, and the host of the programs From The Heartland and Heroes.

 Fox News treated Kasich to numerous softball interviews during his successful 2010 run.
-Sean Hannity told Kasich during one such interview: "You do me a favor.
+Sean Hannity told Kasich: "You do me a favor.
 Go get elected governor" and "You can help us.
 Win the state of Ohio."
 During an appearance on The O'Reilly Factor, Kasich asked for donations while Fox News put his website address on-screen (which drew a complaint, later dismissed, from the Democratic Governors Association).